ballv12/ballv12.github.io/src/content/posts/Life.md

 On if should I run away from home she said I can't because i'm not 18 the cops will bring me back.
 This whole time I been thinking on what to do I was thinking on trying to find a job save money to buy a place to stay.

 I'm tried of this place they always get mad at me it drives me crazy.
 They mess me up bad that I think no wants me I should die.
 I talk to god to take me away already i'm tried of living I can't anymore.
 I lost my brother and sister they were so young I say that I was a bad brother.

+Anyways I went to my room to get some of my stuff to sleep and take a shower.
+I'm sleeping at my parnts room on the floor.
+I have a hard time sleeping the floor is hard and I wake up with my body hurting.